Kemboi-koder/Phase-One-Project-2025/README.md

 Now we find the total sum of missing values in the <relevant_columns>.
 After we find the sum of missing values, we can execute two operations namely; fill in missing values and or drop missing values.

+## Fill in the missing data

+Identify columns with continuous data and fill the missing values with the median.
+Find the continuous data types using df.info()
+The continuous data columns are: 'Number.of.Engines', 'Total.Fatal.Injuries', 'Total.Serious.Injuries', 'Total.Minor.Injuries', 'Total.Uninjured'
+Fill the continuous data columns  their median using .fillna(medians) Check for missing values in the rows of the remaining columns Drop missing data from the remaining columns
+Check if there are any remaining missing values

+## Implement changes to the file

+Save the changes onto the CSV file and create a copy of the file that will be used for creating visualizations.
+Upload changes onto the csv using df.to_csv('Cleaned_Aviation_Data.csv',index = False) Create a copy of the clean dataset using df.copy()

+# 4. MODELLING

+Now that our data is ready we can proceed to create visual models that will help in evaluation.
+Here we make use of visual python libraries called Matplotlib and Seaborn which are essential for creating visual analysis.
+Here we will look for any aspect of correlation between the remaining variables and see if there is any correlation and to what extent the correlation occurs.

+### Import the relevant libraries
+import matplotlib.pyplot as plt import seaborn as sns
+%matplotlib inline
+## Use the following visualizations

+Plot a time series of the number of accidents over time

+Plot the bar chart for the top 15 Aircraft type with the most accident occurrences

+Plot the bar chart for the bottom 15 Aircraft type with the least accident occurrences

+Plot combined bar graph showing relationship between Aircraft types and severity of injuries after accident.

+Plot heatmap that shows the relationship between aircraft damage and purpose of flight